MoeskerDev/TheExplorationofaLifetime/README.md

 *   DevTools: was used for the positioning of features and content while also used during adaptations regarding responsiveness.

 ### Features for the future
-*   Fixed header, that does not move for Ipad and mobile screen size.
+*   Fixed header that does not move for Ipad and mobile screen size.
 *   Drop-down menu
 *   Table
 *